botlabsDev/bedep_dga/README.md

 The original bedep_dga.py script is awesome work, but it lacks an option to calculate the bedep domains used in the past.

+This extended version provides:
+   * fixed off by one bug - domains are valid from Thursday to next Wednesday
-This extended version mainly adds an option to calculate all domains ever used by bedep.
+   * add an option to calculate all domains ever used by bedep

-## Environement
+## Setup Environement
 ```shell script
 $ git clone https://github.com/botlabsDev/bedep_dga
 $ cd bedep_dga